Loading this page.

 Explain how resources, goods, labor, information, and force circulate, stall, buffer, and break.

 Weakest kind: framework.
-Recommended path: Start from the resource-flow loop, trace storage and throughput models, compare one logistics study, then run a flow audit worksheet.
+Recommended path: Start from the flow architecture framework, test circulation fragility and reserve depth, compare one logistics study, then run a flow audit worksheet.

 Explain how legitimacy, coercion, administrative reach, frontier bargaining, and elite control are structured.